yanny-alt/hackbio-cancer-internship/Stage4_Pipeline_Implementation_II/report/Gliomas_report.md

 ---

 # Abstract
-In this study, we aim to reproduce the unsupervised clustering of low-grade gliomas (n = 516 LGG) based on methylation levels to classify the six IDH statuses.
-Leveraging machine learning techniques, specifically the K-Nearest Neighbors (KNN) algorithm, we attempted to replicate the clustering process, as outlined in the study “Unsupervised Clustering of Gliomas Identifies Six Methylation Groups and Four RNA Expression Groups Associated with IDH Status” by Ceccarelli et al. (2016).
-The clustering was performed on expression data obtained from The Cancer Genome Atlas (TCGA), where the gliomas were pre-labeled based on IDH mutations.
-Our results revealed that KNN alone did not provide sufficiently high classification accuracy for distinct clusters, but the analysis offered insights into potential factors impacting glioma classification and paved the way for future improvements using alternative techniques.
-We also compared our results with the findings of the referenced paper, identifying both overlaps and discrepancies in the clustering performance.
+This study aimed to reproduce unsupervised clustering of low-grade gliomas (LGG) based on expression levels to classify  IDH statuses, utilizing the K-Nearest Neighbors (KNN) algorithm.
+We analyzed expression data from 516 LGG samples in The Cancer Genome Atlas (TCGA) and compared our results with the findings of Ceccarelli et al. (2016).
+While KNN did not achieve high classification accuracy, it provided insights into factors influencing glioma classification, indicating a need for more advanced techniques.

 ## 1. Introduction
-Gliomas are the most common type of primary brain tumors, arising from glial cells.
-They are notoriously difficult to treat due to their highly infiltrative nature, and they are commonly associated with poor prognoses (Chen et al., 2021).
-Mutations in the Isocitrate Dehydrogenase (IDH) genes, particularly IDH1 and IDH2, have been found to play a significant role in gliomagenesis, especially in low-grade gliomas (LGG) (Cohen et al., 2013).
-These mutations are early events in tumor development and serve as important biomarkers for diagnosis, prognosis, and treatment strategies.These mutations often coexist with specific genetic alterations, such as TP53 mutations in astrocytic tumors and 1p/19q co-deletions in oligodendrogliomas (Cohen et al.).
-The presence of IDH mutations plays a critical role in treatment strategies and prognostic evaluations for low-grade gliomas, emphasizing their significance in tumorigenesis (Chen et al.).
+Gliomas, arising from glial cells, are the most common primary brain tumors and are challenging to treat.
+IDH mutations significantly impact gliomagenesis and serve as vital biomarkers for diagnosis, prognosis, and treatment strategies (Cohen et al., 2013).
+Recent molecular profiling studies suggest that methylation and RNA expression data can classify gliomas into distinct subtypes with prognostic implications (Ceccarelli et al., 2016).

 ## 2. Dataset and Preprocessing
-This analysis utilizes gene expression data from the TCGA Low-Grade Glioma project (TCGA-LGG).
-After querying and downloading the transcriptome profiling data, raw count data was extracted for further analysis.
-Sample IDs were obtained, and IDH status was determined using subtype data.
+We used gene expression data from the TCGA Low-Grade Glioma project.
+After data cleaning, IDH status was categorized into Wildtype and Mutant.
+Normalization was performed to enhance data quality.

-### 2.1 Data Cleaning and Normalization
-Data cleaning involved excluding samples without IDH status and factorizing the remaining samples into Wildtype and Mutant categories.
-The expression dataset was normalized using the 'TCGAanalyze_Normalization' function, which adjusted for gene length.
-Filtering was then applied to remove low-expression genes based on a 25th percentile cutoff.
-This ensured a high-quality dataset for differential expression analysis, enhancing the reliability of the results by minimizing noise.

    ![](https://github.com/yanny-alt/hackbio-cancer-internship/blob/main/Stage4_Pipeline_Implementation_II/visualizations/heatmap%20of%20LLG%20expresion%20data.png)
                  *Figure: Heatmap of LLG expression data*

 ## 3. Methodology
 ### 3.1 Differential Expression Analysis
-Differential expression analysis was conducted to compare IDH Wildtype and Mutant samples using a log-fold change cutoff of 2.5 and a false discovery rate of 0.01, resulting in identification of underregulated and overregulated genes in gliomas.
+Differential expression analysis identified underregulated and overregulated genes using a log-fold change cutoff of 2.5 and a false discovery rate of 0.01.

   ![](https://github.com/yanny-alt/hackbio-cancer-internship/blob/main/Stage4_Pipeline_Implementation_II/visualizations/MA%20plot%203%20For%20DEA%20results.png)
              *Figure: MA plot For Differential Expression Analysis*